KYC for dummies I: Do you know your customer?

 - Checking in international lists of PEP (“Politically exposed people”)

 - Risks evaluation associated with a particular individual, mainly depending on their economic activity

 The KYC process in financial services, for example, requires a more complex and specific methodology with more steps that guarantees total reliability and security.
 KYC regulation in online casinos, meanwhile, is more lax.

 In summary, the KYC regulation established as part of the Patriot Act – and whose requirements correspond to the strictest KYC – is usually divided into three steps:

-- The first is known as the Customer Identification Program (CIP), it is the most basic step of the KYC.
-It identifies common data: name, address, date of birth, identity document, etc. -> The client provides proof of his identity.
+- The first is known as the Customer Identification Program (CIP) and it is the most basic step of KYC.
+It identifies common data: name, address, date of birth, ID document, etc. The client provides proof of their identity.
 It should be remembered here that each entity will develop its own system to carry out the CIP.